 COVID-19 test to enter Thailand

-Currently, you need to show a test result that showed you were free of coronavirus within the 48 hours previous to boarding your flight to Thailand.
+You need to show a RT-PCR test result that showed you were free of coronavirus prior to boarding your flight to Thailand.
 Depending on the Thai consulate, this must be from a maximum of 48-72 hours before your flight time.